dpguthrie/dbt-cloud-downstream-ci-action/README.md

 # Downstream CI

 This is a Github action that is designed specifically for dbt Cloud customers who have implemented dbt Mesh.
-The overarching idea here is that customers want to understand how downstream projects will be impacted by changes in upstream projects.
-And, specifically, changes to public models that downstream projects have taken dependencies on.
+The overarching idea here is that customers want to understand how downstream projects will be impacted by changes in public models further upstream.

 ## Demo